 So- I’m saying it out loud.
 I’ve been in diabetes burnout the past few months.
 When did it start?
 Honestly, I cannot pinpoint an exact date, but I’d have to say it started this spring at some point.
-It definitely seems like it was a little and then continued to add to itself to start looming over me- looming over me so much that I couldn’t deny it anymore.
+It definitely seemed like it was a little bit of burnout but then continued to add to itself to start looming over me- looming over me so much that I couldn’t deny it anymore.

 Yeah.
 I didn’t admit that all that was burnout until pretty recently.

 But I have to say- it still doesn’t hold a candle to the burnout I experienced in 2013/2014 during my junior year of college.
 I truly believe that being honest about the parts that suck really do make a difference- at least for me.

 I also still firmly believe that burnout doesn’t always arrive on all on its own with an announcement.
 Maybe it includes a plus one or maybe plus ten because it wants to be rude.